My Real Life Postpartum Psychosis Story

-I have been writing through my recovery with postpartum psychosis (PPP) in 2015.
+I have been writing through my recovery with postpartum psychosis (PPP) since 2015.
 I say ‘through’ because I am still suffering the effects of the illness, especially now I am pregnant with our second child.
-Although I have written about the psychosis in many ways and at different times, it is still a struggle to try and retell the entire story.
+Although I have written about the psychosis in many ways and at different times, it is still a struggle to try to retell the entire story.

 I soon stopped talking to my husband and carers about my questions and instead sought out friends and acquaintances that lived ‘alternatively’.
 I spoke to a friend about using crystals to heal this demon and another friend about collecting soil from the graves of my dad and grandparents and place around the cot to protect him.

 Of course, I did not tell them about the demon in a whole story.
 I just said that there was a bad energy surrounding my baby, and I needed help to make it better.
 I still remember the face of one of my friends as they talked about collecting soil as they said, ‘are you sure that you are OK?’ gesturing to my inability to be still and when I was sitting I was fretting about feeding, anxiously latching him on and off the breast.

 My mind had convinced me not to trust anyone with the full truth, and yet it had convinced me wholly of the realism in my fantasy about the spirit.
 This may not sound fearful in itself, but the psychosis had me seeing the demon, doors close by themselves, and feel a presence that was not here.

 At my sickest I attempted to hurt my baby and myself in order to ‘exorcise’ the evil.
 It was very intense, all-encompassing and terrifying.
 It breaks my heart to see my son now and think that this all happened, and that I asked for help so many times but no one listened because I was hiding the truth so everything seemed ‘normal’.